BestXerathTR/TgCompanionPlugins/README.md

 Plugin Repository for [TelegramCompanion](https://github.com/nitanmarcel/TelegramCompanion).

 Before making any pull request or creating a plugin on your repo read this carefully.
+If you didn't read the Contribuiting section on the TelegramCompanion repo please read it here: https://github.com/nitanmarcel/TelegramCompanion#contributing

 This is a beta feature so is not fully stable.
 Also I'm not taking any responsabilites for what plugin you install unless they are installed from this official repository.